Ruud14/Page-Manipulator/README.md

 This will soon be in the chrome extensions store. for free, of course :D

+**Functionalities**
+- Have HTML, CSS and/or Javascript automatically added to all pages or the pages you specify.
+- Run custom CSS **Before** the page is fully loaded so you won't see the origial page first.
+- Inject Javascript on the go.
+- Add/Remove/Change the HTML and CSS on the go.
+- Right click on any element on a page to get the full CSS path.
+- Automatically save and sync scripts you make.

 - **Fun use cases**:
     - Cheat simple games like the t-rex game.
     - Fool your friends by showing them something fake on a website.